 CÓDIGO TÉCNICO DE LA EDIFICACIÓN (CTE)

-The Technical Building Code, a set of standards governing construction in Spain.
+The Technical Building Code, a set of regulations governing construction in Spain.

 COMUNIDAD AUTÓNOMA